Boston Arts Festival: History

 The inclusion of juried shows also provided a forum for artistic distinction that generated interest. "[T]here was palpable excitement visiting the annual Boston Arts Festival.
 In addition to exhibiting fine arts there was a stage for live performances," Guiliano continues," I recall jazz by the renowned Boston baritone sax player, Serge Chaloff, a play by William Saroyan, and a solo ballet performance by Maria Tallchief.
-The ambitious festival (1955-1962) organized by Nelson Aldrich ended through a lack of funding.
+The ambitious festival (1955–1962) organized by Nelson Aldrich ended through a lack of funding.
 An attempt to revive it decades later was embarrassed when the theft of a painting by Barney Rubenstein occurred because of a lack of security.
 There were prizes awarded by jurors of the BAF resulting in debates and controversy.
 This focused on a perceived dichotomy between traditional still life and landscape works and more progressive forms of abstraction.
 Visitors voted for a Popular Prize.
 In 1956 that was awarded to Kahlil Gibran for his memorable “St. John the Baptist.”
 It stunned and amazed me.
 With then limited experience it was the greatest work of art I had seen.

 "...[I]t seemed like a good, exuberant, democratic, freeing kind of idea to many of us," artist Arthur Polonsky said.
 "It was very hearty, the sensations among the artists of Boston in those festivals of the first years, certainly, and the public.
 And much was accomplished.
 People like Robert Frost and MacLeish had taken it all very seriously.
 Productions in opera, along with that fragile tent city of exhibitions went up each year."

-Of prime importance to the artists was the fact that all of the events and exhibitions at the Boston Arts Festival were free of charge.
+Of prime importance to the artists was that all of the events and exhibitions at the Boston Arts Festival were free of charge.
 This is a point the Guide to the Boston Arts Festival Records states repeatedly, while also noting the Festival eventually became cost prohibitive: "The first festival included a free program of painting, sculpture and music presented outdoors at the Boston Public Garden.
 Over the years, the Festival would expand upon this program by adding film, dance, and theater.
 The duration of the Festival was gradually increased as well.
 At various times, the selection process of the art shows and the perceived focus on modern arts attracted controversy, and the Festival often faced budget shortfalls due in part to the decision to allow free admittance to all performances while trying to provide quality programming on a large scale.
 Nonetheless, the Festival continued to operate with the goal of presenting a mass audience with a 'broad cross-section of the arts of our time [and arts] of as high an artistic standard as economically possible' until 1964.